top of page

-As featured on Design Anthology, this apartment, designed as a year-round Eastern European summer retreat for homeowners, Nicholas and Jessica, with its luxe organic design and laid-back ambience is perfectly fitting.
+A multi-award-winning project with international recognition, featured in global publications such as Design Anthology, New Norm Magazine, and Yinji Space, this apartment designed as a year-round Eastern European summer retreat for homeowners, Nicholas and Jessica, with its luxe organic design and laid-back ambience is perfectly fitting.
 The 2-bedder condominium built in the late 90s was transformed thoroughly and the couple with their designers, Cher and Weiting, committed to sparing no expense nor effort to achieve a next level sense of escapism.

 In terms of layout, the living room still maintains its original openness.
 To fit an island within the open kitchen, the area is extended into the common bathroom.
 The couple desires the luxury of their personal space and has forgone the need for a guest room.
 Therefore, while the 2 rooms were retained, they are now a single private space and can only be accessed via the study room.
 Internally, the rooms are separated using heavy linen curtains instead of a door to enhance the fluidity of the 2 rooms.
 Extensive renovation has been done for the two bathrooms.